 - Learn about Maryknoll Sisters Giang Nguyen, Sia Temu and Teresa Hougnon and their "peace building team" in Kenya.

-- Display a peace flag or poster that helps you imagine a community and world at peace.
+- Display a peace flag that helps you imagine a community and world at peace.

 - Learn to say and write the word for “peace” in another language.

 - Play a cooperative game with children at Little Friends for Peace.